cchambers/basicss/README.md

 Introduction
 =======================
-Basicss is an object-oriented CSS framework; little bits of re-usable code make creating complex websites simple.
-The real beauty of this type of CSS is that the rules explain themselves.
-I will break down each group of rules that are included in the following sections.
+Basicss is an object-oriented scaling CSS framework.
+The real beauty of OO CSS is that the classes explain themselves.
+I will break down each group of rules that are included in the following sections...

-### Changelog:
+### Major Change Log:
-v3 - Padding removed entirely from grid to encourage nesting.
+v3 - Padding removed entirely from content flow system to encourage nesting. v3.4.5 - Added portrait orientation to "touch" breakpoint.

 OOCSS
 -----